Elvin100s/MOMO-Data-Analysis-Final/README.md

 - Analyze total amounts by transaction type
 - Filter transactions by date range
 - Search for specific transactions

+### Transaction Type Filtering
+- Select a transaction type from the dropdown menu
+- View a grid of cards showing people who made that type of transaction
+- Each card displays:
+  - Person's name
+  - Total transaction amount
+  - Number of transactions
+  - Average transaction amount
+- Click "View Details" to see the person's complete transaction history
+- Cards are responsive and adapt to different screen sizes

 ### Individual Analysis
 - Click on any person's name to view their transaction history